 If you’re operating as a limited company, borrowing through a business loan enables you to build business credit.
 It also means you won’t be personally liable for the loan repayments if your business can’t meet them, which isn’t the case if you take out a personal loan.
 By using a business loan, your personal credit score remains unaffected.

 This doesn’t apply to sole traders.
-The law regards you and your business as a single, indivisible entity, meaning you remain personally liable for any debts.
+The law regards you and your business as one - meaning you remain personally liable for any debts.
 It’s a similar situation in a partnership, although in this case responsibility for the debt is split between business partners.

 Read more: